jbrukh/gpt-jargon/README.md

     +++ proc2
-    -- Modify proc1 to return random numbers instead -- Let $n <- the number of countries in Latin America -- Instead of five, use $n
+    -- Modify proc1 to return random numbers instead -- Let $n = [the number of countries in Latin America] -- Instead of five, use $n
-    -- /execute proc1
+    /execute proc1
     +++

     /proc2